First Time Home Buyer Process in Florida: Expert Guide

 Step 9 - Hire a home inspector

-Once your offer has been accepted, it's crucial to hire a home inspector to evaluate the property.
+Once your offer has been accepted, hiring a home inspector to evaluate the property is crucial.

 As with researching agents, it's important to consult online resources such as the Better Business Bureau, HomeAdvisor, and Yelp to read testimonials and check for complaints.

-During the inspection, the inspector will examine the home's structure, roof, heating, plumbing, and electrical systems, but it's important to note that they typically won't check for lead paint or mold.
+During the inspection, the inspector will examine the home's structure, roof, heating, plumbing, and electrical systems.
+Still, it's important to note that they typically won't check for lead paint or mold.

-The inspection can take two to three hours and may cost between $300 to $1,000, depending on the size of the home and the extent of the inspection.
+The inspection can take two to three hours and may cost between $300 to $1,000, depending on the home's size and the inspection's extent.

 It's recommended that you and your agent attend the inspection so that you can ask questions and seek clarification on any issues that arise.
 After you receive the inspection report, review it carefully with your agent and determine your next steps.

-If the inspection reveals major problems, you could request that the seller fix them, but they may not be willing to do so if there are other offers on the table that don't require repairs.
+If the inspection reveals major problems, you could request that the seller fix them, but they may not be willing to do so if other offers don't require repairs.

-If you have an inspection contingency in your purchase agreement and the seller is unwilling to address the issues, you may choose to walk away from the deal.
+If you have an inspection contingency in your purchase agreement and the seller is unwilling to address the issues, you may leave the deal.

 To safeguard their investment, mortgage lenders mandate that homeowners have insurance.

-The premiums charged by insurance companies may differ, hence it is wise to obtain quotes from multiple firms or hire an insurance broker who can obtain rates on your behalf.
+The premiums charged by insurance companies may differ, hence it is wise to obtain quotes from multiple firms or hire an insurance broker to obtain rates on your behalf.

 It is crucial to evaluate your requirements and ensure that you purchase sufficient coverage to fully reconstruct your home in the event of severe damage or destruction.
-If your property is in a federally-designated flood zone, you'll need to purchase flood insurance as well.
+If your property is in a federally designated flood zone, you must also purchase flood insurance.

 Organize your move

-Depending on your desired moving timeline, it is wise to begin planning your move prior to the closing date.
+Depending on your desired moving timeline, it is wise to begin planning your move before the closing date.

-Before you move in, reach out to your utility, cable, and internet providers to arrange new service for your move-in date.
+Before you move in, contact your utility, cable, and internet providers to arrange a new service for your move-in date.
 Then, hire a reputable moving company and begin packing your belongings.

 Attend the closing

-Finally, it is time to close the deal and finalize the purchase contract to officially become a homeowner.
-Prior to the closing, obtain updated pay stubs and other financial documentation to prove your employment status and ability to make mortgage payments.
+Finally, it is time to close the deal and finalize the purchase contract to become a homeowner officially.
+Before the closing, obtain updated pay stubs and other financial documentation to prove your employment status and ability to make mortgage payments.

 If you are paying closing costs on the day of the closing, obtain a cashier’s or certified check made out to the escrow company for the funds in advance.
 Don’t forget to bring your identification as well.